Skip to content

 During the Great War, Sir Titus Salt’s Hospital operated as an Auxiliary War Hospital receiving soldiers for convalescence who had been wounded in action.
 While the hospital received funds to meet associated medical costs there was no provision for the soldiers’ non-medical needs.
 The Sir Titus Salt’s Hospital Board set up a Ladies’ Committee for Soldiers’ Comforts to raise funds through subscriptions, donations and organised events.
 The Committee also decided how the money raised, known as the Comfort Fund, should be spent.

 The Sir Titus Salt’s Hospital Board met monthly and its proceedings were reported on regularly in The Shipley Times and Express.
-On the 27 September 1916, the paper reported that at the December Board meeting there had been heated debate about the ‘unauthorised‘ purchase of rum.
+In December 2016 the paper reported that at the recent Board meeting there had been heated debate about the ‘unauthorised‘ purchase of rum for the Christmas pudding.

-‘But you would not spoil the Christmas dinner, would you?’
-(Mr Baumann, Board member).
+‘But you would not spoil the Christmas dinner, would you?’ retorted Mr Baumann, another Board member.

 There were tense exchanges, Councillor Learoyd threatened to resign and challenged the Board to move a vote to censure the Ladies’ Committee.
 In the event, however, it was agreed to invite the Matron to ‘discuss the question’.
 There is no report on the substance of this discussion.